 To keep things more consistent, choose colors to indicate specific things: priority, level of effort, type of tasks, or anything else you want to be able to see at a glance.
 For example, I always highlight a row in blue if I'm going to be out of the office.
 That way, I don't overschedule the week.
 And I highlight a row in red if it's a non-negotiable—something I have to do the day it's scheduled because of an external deadline.

-You can even use conditional formatting to automatically format rows that contain specific text, like if you always want to highlight rows with a specific person's name—say, an important client or your boss.
+You can use conditional formatting to automatically format rows that contain specific text.
+For example, automatically highlighting rows that contain an important client's name.

 As tasks come up, insert a new row in your spreadsheet, and add the task along with any other details you want.

 Need to reorganize your tasks?
-Drag a row to a new location and you're set.
+Drag and drop a row to a new location and you're set.
 No need to jump between views or click twelve times to get where you need to go.

 I also have specific Zaps set up for some of my recurring workflows.